TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

    Isorted.sort(key=lambda s: int(s[10:15]))

-How can I sort one list by values from another list?
+How can I sort one list by values kutoka another list?
 ----------------------------------------------------

 Merge them into an iterator of tuples, sort the resulting list, and then pick